The following is an interview published by MMR Magazine in the November 2016 issue by Christian Wissmuller.

 For those who aren’t familiar, can you briefly describe the history of the Tonebone line – when was it launched, who were some of the key folks involved?

-The Tonebone history goes way back to 1976 when Peter Janis I and my friend Denis Rozon built our first distortion pedal.
+The Tonebone history goes way back to 1976 when a designer and I built our first distortion pedal.
 It was an all-tube affair that sounded terrible!
-Denis learned from this and in 1996 built the two first Tonebone pedals; the Classic™ and the Hot British™ which he originally sold online.
-In 2000, Denis started doing some contract work for Radial and in 2001, a deal was struck for Radial to purchase Tonebone.
+We learned from this and in 1996 built the two first Tonebone pedals; the Classic™ and the Hot British™ which he originally sold online.
+In 2001, a deal was struck for Radial to purchase Tonebone.
 Radial started to market the brand and in no time at all it attracted the attention of some of the biggest names in the business including Eric Johnson and Kirk Hammett.

 In the following months, Radial added a number of Tonebone products to the range including the Switchbone™ ABY amp switcher, Headbone™ head switcher, Cabbone™ cabinet switcher and Loopbone™ effects loop switcher.
 All of these are still in production 15 years later!